-- Explore the advantage of Teams being included in Office 365
+- Explore the advantage of Teams being included in Microsoft 365

-- Conduct a proof of concept to test if Teams is viable for your organization
+- Contact us to set up a proof of concept to test if Teams is viable for your organization

-- Define the policies that govern how your organization will use Teams
+- Work with our Teams cloud consultant to define the policies that govern how your organization will use Teams

 - Who can create and kill channels